caozhanhao/libczh/README.en.md

 -   Use `id = key` as a Reference
 -   Use `id = key` as a Reference
 -   The scope of the Reference is connected by '::'
--   The Reference can only reference previously defined keys

 ### Usage of libczh